What is greentraveller.co.uk?

 Key ‘ecotourism’ or ‘responsible travel’ into an internet search engine and it throws up so many results it can be difficult to be sure that any are the genuine article.
 Similar search terms, such as “ethical” and “sustainable” are becoming just as overused (and abused) by tourism companies looking to cash in on the green wave.

-The places to stay that are featured on greentraveller have either been visited by one of our travel writers/inspectors (yes, someone actually goes to check out what the place is like!) or we make sure the place is up to scratch by checking with one of our local contacts and looking to see if it has been certified by a recognised eco label where a trained inspector has visited the property (such as Green Tourism Business Scheme).
+The places to stay that are featured on greentraveller have either been visited by one of our travel writers/inspectors (yes, someone actually goes to check out what the place is like!) or we make sure the place is up to scratch by checking with one of our local contacts and looking to see if it has been certified by a recognised eco label where a trained inspector has visited the property.
 Those places that have been inspected by us are flagged up as 'Reviewed by greentraveller'.

 Founder and Chief Executive

-I am also the co-author (with Jeremy Smith, the former editor of the Ecologist magazine) of Clean Breaks – 500 New Ways to See the World, published by Rough Guides in 2009 and more recently as a smaller (and cheaper!) version known as Great Escapes, which was published in October 2010 (right).
+I am currently a judge of the World Travel and Tourism Council's Tourism for Tomorrow Awards.
+I am also the co-author (with Jeremy Smith, the former editor of the Ecologist magazine) of Clean Breaks – 500 New Ways to See the World, published by Rough Guides in 2009 and as a smaller (and cheaper!) version known as Great Escapes, which was published in October 2010 (right).

 Over the last 12 years, you may have read articles I've written on green travel in BBC Wildlife, BBC Countryfile, Community Care, The Ecologist, Eve Magazine, Green Futures, Harper's Bizarre, ivillage.co.uk, Livewire, Marie Claire, The Observer, Resurgence, Sunday Times Travel magazine, The Times, Timesonline and Wanderlust.

-In 2009/2010, I wrote the monthly column, The Responsible Traveller, for Geographical magazine (the magazine of the Royal Geographical Society) and I've also written several analyst reports for Mintel, including ‘Redefining Ecotourism’, ‘Sustainable Tourism in the Travel Industry’ and ‘Tourism and Poverty Alleviation’, am an inspector for the WTTC Tourism for Tomorrow Awards, am the special advisor on sustainable tourism to the Association of Independent Tour Operators (AITO).
+In 2009/2010, I wrote the monthly column, The Responsible Traveller, for Geographical magazine (the magazine of the Royal Geographical Society) and I've also written several analyst reports for Mintel, including ‘Redefining Ecotourism’, ‘Sustainable Tourism in the Travel Industry’ and ‘Tourism and Poverty Alleviation’, am the special advisor on sustainable tourism to the Association of Independent Tour Operators (AITO).
 I was the editor of Green Places to Stay (for the green trailblazer/publishing guru Alastair Sawday) and I was the Contributing Editor to the Travel Channel's six part TV series How to Holiday Greener.
-Phew, if there was more space I'd love to write more about my recent swimming holiday in the Inner Hebrides, but just before I go, we're all writing about our favourite trips so here's mine: take the Train to Nice then island-hop cross Corsica, Sardinia and Sicily before returning back by Train from Sicily to London via Rome.
-Now here's Florence...
+If there was more space I'd love to write more about my recent swimming holiday in the Inner Hebrides, but just before I go, we're all writing about our favourite trips so here's mine: take the Train to Nice then island-hop cross Corsica, Sardinia and Sicily before returning back by Train from Sicily to London via Rome.
+Now here's Lucy...